 In Southeast Asia, half of the poultry production takes place on intensive medium to large scale commercial farms.
 The other half are raised in back yards of small farmers who keep a few dozen chickens, geese, ducks or turkeys.
 This will be a source of income for small farmers.

-The Asian market for chicken meat and eggs is undergoing significant growth, driven by rising incomes, and changing demographics and tastes.
+Southeast Asia is driving poultry consumption growth by rising incomes, and changing demographics and tastes.
 Southeast Asia’s poultry production expanded by 56% in the last decade, growing from 5.9 million metric tons (mmt) to 9.2 mmt in 2018.
 It is expected to reach 12.3 mmt by 2028.

 Poultry Production in the Philippines

 Poultry production in the Philippines is classified into “commercial” and “backyard” production.
 A poultry farm is classed as “commercial” if it has more than 100 birds.
 Backyard produced chickens face more risk of disease as there is little to no bio security in place.

 Commercial production is when the chickens are produced and bred on a farm in large quantities, with better technology to control temperatures.
 Commercial production is for major food suppliers, such as supermarkets, which account for 65% of the total broiler supply in the country.